-The Metropolitan Water Reclamation District of Greater Chicago (MWRD) will perform structure rehabilitation and pipelining along 175th Street and Ridgeland Avenue from June 5 to Nov.
+The Metropolitan Water Reclamation District of Greater Chicago (MWRD) is performing structure rehabilitation and pipelining along 175th Street and Ridgeland Avenue now through Nov.
 15 in order to update the infrastructure and prevent further deterioration of the existing pipes and structures, which were installed in the 1960s.
 This is an MWRD project and will incur no cost to the Village of Tinley Park.

-Work will be performed by Insituform Technologies USA, with Airy’s, Inc. of Tinley Park as subcontractor for Insituform.
-Work will involve reconstruction of certain sections of badly deteriorated sewer.
+Work is being performed by Insituform Technologies USA, with Airy’s, Inc. of Tinley Park as subcontractor for Insituform.
+Work involves reconstruction of certain sections of badly deteriorated sewer.
 Instead of digging up and replacing the old pipeline, Insituform will insert a special lining inside the pipe, creating a new, smooth-surfaced, long-lasting pipe within the old pipe.
 Repairs are extremely important, as failure of these pipes could result in sinkholes, service interruptions and invasive boring for emergency repairs.

 Due to the depth and diameter of the sewer which is going to be rehabilitated, operations will run 24 hours a day from Monday to Friday.
 Residents will be notified 24 hours prior to work beginning in their area.
 Work will not affect sewer service.
 Certain equipment will be left on overnight, which may result in some noise.
 Noise is equivalent to the sound of a lawn mower from 100 feet away.